 - Caves and waterfalls

-Isaan is a region consisting of 20 provinces in the very northeast of Thailand along the borders with Cambodia and Laos.
+Isaan is a region consisting of 20 provinces in the very northeast of Thailand.
+It borders Cambodia and Laos.

-Although Isaan is the largest region in Thailand, tourism has yet to strike hard there as it has elsewhere in Thailand.
-Visitors to Isaan can still enjoy meeting locals who are happy to see visitors.
+Although Isaan is the largest region in Thailand, tourism has yet to have as much impact as it has had elsewhere in Thailand.
+A small community of expats and volunteers call the region home, but for the most part, Isaan remains lightly touristed.
+Visitors to Isaan can still enjoy meeting locals who are happy to see farang wandering their towns.

-Isaan is home to delicious dishes that are distinct from other famous Thai foods.
-Dishes are more often enjoyed with sticky rice (khao niaow).
+Isaan is home to delicious dishes that are distinct from other famous Thai cuisine.
+Food from Isaan is celebrated throughout Thailand as some of the best.
+Isaan dishes are often enjoyed with sticky rice (khao niaow).

 Some Reasons to Visit Isan: